 - chronic nasal congestion, nosebleeds, and collapse of the nasal septum

-- iritis (inflammation of the iris of the eye), glaucoma (an eye disease that causes damage to the optic nerve), and blindness
+- glaucoma, an eye disease that causes damage to the optic nerve

 - kidney failure

-The overall outlook is good if leprosy is diagnosed promptly.
-Early treatment prevents tissue damage, stops the spread of the disease, and prevents serious health complications.
+The overall outlook is better if your doctor diagnoses the Hansen’s disease promptly before it becomes severe.
+Early treatment prevents further tissue damage, stops the spread of the disease, and prevents serious health complications.

 The outlook is typically worse when diagnosis occurs at a more advanced stage, after an individual has significant disfigurement or disability.
 However, proper treatment is still necessary to prevent any further body damage and prevent the spread of the disease to others.